QuiltMC/quilt-mappings/GUIDE.md

 Class names should come with plenty of deliberation, given that they're the most visible of all.
 Make sure to use the "show inheritance" and "show implementations" tools on right-click to make sure the name you're choosing is appropriately broad or narrow.
-To quote the example from the [conventions](CONVENTIONS.md), if a block class is only used to disable spawning, but has only one usage and no inheritors, it shouldn't be named `NoSpawningBlock`, it should be named after its usage: `BedrockBlock`.
+To use the example from the [conventions](CONVENTIONS.md), if a block class is only used to disable spawning, but has only one usage and no inheritors, it shouldn't be named `NoSpawningBlock`, it should be named after its usage: `BedrockBlock`.
 When considering which package to put a class in, either use an existing one or try to ensure there are 3+ classes that fit the name when creating a new package.

 ### Tips: naming methods